 Carbon Composite Research

-With our heating method, we can heat workpieces of complicated shapes and curvatures precisely.
-We can even heat the carbon surfaces only and accommodate either lower or higher temperature bands in the precise shape of metal parts that might need to be bonded to the CFRP piece.
-This method can be employed for bonding CFRP to metal spars and stringers in structural parts of aircraft.
-Also, other areas of application will be to heat and cure curved materials, such as radar domes, nose cones, etc., for which thermal curing and uniform bonding along curved surfaces may pose technical challenges.
+We can heat workpieces of complicated shapes and curvatures precisely with our heating method.
+We can even heat the carbon surfaces only and accommodate either lower or higher temperature bands in the precise form of metal parts that might need to be bonded to the CFRP piece.
+For example, this method can be employed to bond CFRP to metal spars and stringers in aircraft structural parts.
+Also, other areas of application will be to heat and cure curved materials, such as radar domes, nose cones, etc. However, thermal curing and uniform bonding along curved surfaces may pose technical challenges.